How to build a high performance team

-- Spark a vision and values
+- Spark a purpose, vision and values

 It doesn’t matter what type of organization you run – be it a corporation, small business, sports team, non-profit – these steps must be followed if you want to build and maintain high performance.

 As mentioned earlier – and highlighted in the Champion Team model – strong, trusting relationships are the currency that puts us on the success path and helps to keep us there.

 Yes indeed.
 In a world dominated by technology, systems and high tech/low touch social media, having strong relationships is more important than ever.
 And try as you might, your chances of succeeding at anything are limited without the support and trust of others.